Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Simulation studies

 Valid statistical inference for the MI-WOLS estimator requires accurate estimation of its sampling variability.
-In Supplementary Materials, Section 3, we derive a robust sandwich variance estimator by expressing the MI-WOLS estimator as the solution to a system of weighted estimating equations.
+In Supplementary Materials, Section S3, we derive a robust sandwich variance estimator by expressing the MI-WOLS estimator as the solution to a system of weighted estimating equations.
 The resulting estimator, constructed from empirical sensitivity and variability matrices of the score functions, is robust to heteroskedasticity arising from weighting and working model misspecification \citep{freedman2006so}.
 In this subsection, we assess the finite-sample performance of the sandwich variance estimation through simulation.

-Figure~\ref{BAR1} summarizes the performance of the sandwich variance estimator across different identifiability assumptions, weighting schemes, and model specification scenarios.
-We report the ratio of the analytical standard error from the sandwich estimator to the empirical standard error obtained from 1,000 Monte Carlo replications (ASE/ESE), along with the corresponding 95\% coverage probabilities (CP).
+Figure~\ref{BAR1} compares the performance of the sandwich variance estimator across different identifiability assumptions, weighting schemes, and model specification scenarios.
+We report the ratio of the analytical standard error from the sandwich estimator representing the model-based estimate of variability to the empirical standard error reflecting the true sampling variability across simulations (ASE/ESE), along with the corresponding 95\% coverage probabilities (CP).
 Accurate variance estimation is indicated by ASE/ESE values close to one and coverage near the nominal level of 0.95.

 When the mSITA assumption holds, and at least one of the CIT or CIO assumptions is satisfied, the sandwich variance estimator performs well across all weighting schemes.
 In these settings, ASE/ESE ratios are close to unity, and coverage probabilities are near nominal, even under partial model misspecification.
-The variance estimator remains accurate whenever at least one of the outcome or treatment models is correctly specified, reflecting the double-robust structure of the MI-WOLS estimator.
+The variance estimator remains accurate whenever at least one of the outcome or treatment models is correctly specified, reflecting the doubly robust structure of the MI-WOLS estimator.
 Moreover, the variance estimates remain stable even when both working models are incorrect, demonstrating the robustness of the sandwich variance estimator to model misspecification \citep{freedman2006so}.
 However, this robustness does not extend to CP values, which deteriorate due to bias in the effect estimates, despite the availability of reliable variance estimates.
-Bar plots for scenarios in which both CIT and CIO hold, or neither holds, are presented in Figure 3 of the Supplementary Materials.
+Bar plots for scenarios in which both CIT and CIO hold, or neither holds, are presented in Figure S3 of the Supplementary Materials.